 One note: Don’t expect to walk out of the store and start driving your new RC car around Downtown Disney.
 It isn’t permitted.
 You can drive it around the store after you’ve purchased it but you’ll have to put away the controls before heading out into the Downtown Disney streets.

 Ridemakerz is a temporary “pop-up” store, currently scheduled to remain open throughout the summer.
-Afterward, if business does well, the store may move to a permanent location elsewhere at Downtown Disney, just as it is currently doing following a successful test run in California’s version of the popular shopping area.
+Afterward, if the business does well, the store may move to a permanent location elsewhere at Downtown Disney, just as it is currently doing following a successful test run in California’s version of the popular shopping area.